 - Dress like a skier.
 Look like you skied even though you didn’t.

 - No need to wear ski boots, real skiers take them off for serious après ski.
-Instead opt for visible ski socks with loose Merrill’s or LL bean boots (when in Maine).
+Instead opt for boots like Merrill’s or LL bean boots (when in Maine).
+I love my Rossi apres ski boots.
 Ladies can don furry boots, but be careful not to look to chi chi or haute-maintenance in the mountains.
 See our guide to looking stylish on the mountain.
 You are pretending you skied, not auditioning for “snow bunny”!

 - Get yourself a prime bar stool, near the window so you can watch the descending last chair lappers.
 Point outside, laugh, as if that awkward guy who is actually skiing is a bigger loser than you.
 LOL

 - Tip the bartender early and enthusiastically.
 Remember their name, share yours.
-You will look like a regular.
+You will look like a regular,and you’ll be treated like a member of the mug-club.

 - Bring a puppy (pet friendly bars only) and say you’re training your Dog for patrol and avalanche rescue.
 Wait and watch as your dog, and eventually you, receive ridiculous amounts of attention.